aekendig/docker-rstudio-tutorial/tutorial-instructions.md

 * R
 * RStudio
 * Docker Desktop or Toolbox*
+Note: This tutorial may be difficult to complete on a Windows computer.
+The majority of Windows users I've worked with during two separate workshops were unable to install or use Docker.

 R and RStudio installation guides from Data Carpentry can be found here: https://datacarpentry.org/R-ecology-lesson/index.html#setup_instructions
 Open the programs and check for errors.